 Joint symptoms of psoriatic arthritis include pain, swelling, redness, and stiffness.
+About half of patients with psoriatic arthritis have morning stiffness, lasting more than 30 minutes, that is alleviated with physical activity.
 Inflammation can occur in almost any joint but typically affects the joints of the fingers and toes, which may cause the fingers to swell and become sausage-shaped.
 Pain and swelling is also common where tendons and ligaments attach to bone (i.e., at the elbow or back of the heel) called enthesitis.
 Large joints are less commonly affected.

 The patterns of joint involvement in psoriatic arthritis include: